evereux/flicket/docs/faq.rst

 3. How do I release a ticket?

-   Scenario: You have been assigned a ticket but the ticket isn't your repsonsibility to complete or you are unable to for another reason.
+   Scenario: You have been assigned a ticket but the ticket isn't your responsibility to complete or you are unable to for another reason.

-   Navgiate to [flicket home page](/flicket/) and select the ticket to which you have been assigned.
+   Navigate to [flicket home page](/flicket/) and select the ticket to which you have been assigned.
 Within the ticket page is a button to `release` the ticket from your ticket list.